 All fire and rescue services are required to give consideration to and make arrangements for how emergency calls are received and managed in the geographical area that the fire and rescue service operates.
-Refer to National Operational Guidance: Operations for further information.
+Refer to the Operations guidance for further information.

-The incident commander and firefighters will, in most situations, rely heavily on fire control rooms as their primary source of factual information.
+The incident commander and firefighters will, in most situations, rely heavily on fire control rooms as their first primary source of factual information.
 This information will be vital and will support the initial assessment and evaluation of what is likely to be encountered on arrival.

 Assessing and evaluating an incident will often be the key determining factor in the overall success or failure of a firefighting operation.
-It is therefore important that the information gained at this stage as part of the dynamic risk assessment (DRA) is used carefully to build a picture of the situation, identify the respective hazards, determine the immediate priorities and actions and subsequently the tactics (offensive or defensive), to establish the resources that may be required to bring the fire under control as safely as possible.
+It is therefore important that the information gained at this stage as part of the dynamic risk assessment (DRA) is used carefully to build a picture of the situation, identify the respective hazards, determine the immediate priorities and actions and subsequently the tactics (offensive or defensive), and establish the resources that may be required to bring the fire under control as safely as possible.

 Especially when responding to an incident involving fire, the incident commander will at a very early stage need to consider their priorities, with the primary objective always being to save lives.
-This should include keeping firefighters safe as well as performing rescues.
+This should include keeping firefighters safe as well as the task of performing rescues.
 The remaining priorities will normally include preventing exposure to surrounding risks or buildings, containing the fire in a specific area and, of course, extinguishing the fire.

-With the exception of saving lives, these priorities do not take particular precedence or follow a hierarchy, and it may be that in carrying out any one of them, the others are dealt with simultaneously.
-For example, a rapid intervention with limited resources may bring the fire under control quickly.
+With the exception of saving lives, these priorities do not take particular precedence or follow a hierarchy, and it may be that by actioning any one of them that the others are dealt with simultaneously.
+For example a rapid intervention with limited resources may bring the fire under control quickly.
 This will in turn support containment, reduce likely spread and lead to extinguishment of the fire.

-Although the initial assessment and planning of priorities and actions is ultimately the responsibility of the incident commander, firefighters will regularly find themselves in situations where they are expected to act on their observations or are asked to obtain information independently as part of the ongoing dynamic risk assessment process at an incident.
+Although the initial assessment and planning of priorities and actions is ultimately the responsibility of the incident commander, firefighters will regularly find themselves in situations where they are expected to act on their observations or are asked to obtain information independently as part of the ongoing dynamic risk assessment (DRA) process at an incident.

 While the initial details that an incident commander gathers and evaluates will be valuable in helping to locate the fire, it should be borne in mind that much of the information that helps crews identify the location of a fire does not necessarily involve the use of complex strategies, plans or equipment.
-More often it involves the effective use of basic knowledge and skills such as local knowledge, the ability to read a map and to guide to navigate a safe route to an incident and to make use of preincident planning or risk information.
-Being awake to a situation and what is going on around it (situational awareness) and the timely use of common sense and what can be seen, heard, smelled and felt in the immediate environment are also crucial.
+More often it involves the effective use of basic knowledge and skills, such as local knowledge, the ability to read a map and to guide and navigate a safe route to an incident, and to make use of pre-incident planning or risk information.
+Being awake to a situation and what is going on around it (situational awareness) and the timely use of common sense and what can be seen, heard, smelt and felt in the immediate environment are also crucial.

-Interpreting data and information from the various sources available will allow crews to identify, negotiate and establish safe approach, access and egress to the proximity of the fire for attending resources.
+The task of interpreting data and information from the various sources available will, in the first instance, often result in the need for crews to identify, negotiate and establish a safe approach route to a fire situation that affords safe access and egress to the proximity of the fire for all attending resources.